All Research Grant proposals and Letters of Intent are submitted via the CAAA Grants page.

 - Clearly describe the project’s relevance, focusing on practice and on the sponsoring organization’s criteria.

-The full proposal should address all of the relevant issues noted in the Terms and Conditions for Financial Support of Article-Length Research document.
+Submitting a full proposal: The proposal must address all of the relevant elements linted in the Terms and Conditions

 - There are no limits on a proposal’s length, but most successful proposals have had fewer than fifteen double-spaced pages (including the bibliography, budget, and timetable, but not including the curriculum vitae).